maxbeagles11/python_training/README.md

 - This project uses `Poetry` as its package manager.
 Check it out [here](https://python-poetry.org/).
 - I am assuming you are very inexperienced with coding, so I will do my best to explain *everything*.

+> [!TIP]
+> If at any point you feel as though something was missed or wasn't covered well, please feel free to Google or chatGPT it.
+As an engineer, that's 50% of the job usually...

 With that out of the way, let's see what you need to do to get started!